 In comparison, Germany is known for holding the largest and strongest economy in Europe.
 On a global scale, it is the fourth-largest economy with US$4tn GDP and ranked as Europe’s third-biggest online market in 2019.

-With that in mind, Parcel Perform did a comparison study between these economic powerhouses to examine how logistics players in these countries fared against the huge e-commerce orders during peak season.
+With that in mind, Parcel Monitor did a comparison study between these economic powerhouses to examine how logistics players in these countries fared against the huge e-commerce orders during peak season.

 For this study, we looked at e-commerce volumes and average transit times during the busy holiday season in December 2019, comparing these against the averages from June to November 2019.
 Here’s what we noticed: